fluidex/fluidex-backend/README.md

 ```

+Now you can also attach a prove client cluster to the backend, see [the document](docs/client-cluster.md)

 # TODOs

 * Data availability.
 And change original inputs as private, then use their hash as the (single) public input.
-* Deploying the proving cluster to a k8s cluster
 * Rollup state persistence.
 (In this demo, state-manager still re-fetches txs from the beginning.)

 # Known Issues